-The results of the survey is part of the latest struggle over total number of hours-of-service rules among safety advocates.
-The total truck driver personal injury law also outlines changes in hour.
-Hours went from 82 hours to 70 and requires a 30 minute break during the first 8 hours of driving.
+The results of the survey are part of the latest struggle over a total number of hours-of-service rules among safety advocates.
+The total truck driver’s personal injury law also outlines changes in an hour.
+Hours went from 82 hours to 70 and requires a 30-minute break during the first 8 hours of driving.
 The new law also states changes in the number hours of rest Chicago truck drivers are required to take.
 Limiting truck driving time to 11 hours from 14.

 Rule changes were put into effect to reduce Chicago truck driving fatigue and related fatigue personal injury accidents on the open roads according to the Federal Motor Carrier Safety Administration.
 Hopefully, this leads to an increase in truck driver safety and reduces the need for truck driver personal injury attorney services, although the need for truck driver injury lawyers will sadly always exist.

 for a young lady who was run over by a private waste hauling company while crossing the street.

 for a client injured in a 2005 Metra train derailment case.

 for a client whose family was killed by a street sweeper that ran a red light.

 for a premises liability accident resulting in below the knee amputation.

 for a woman who was hit by a car while crossing the street.

 for a client who was injured on the CTA red line train.